 Interested in attending Portland State University and declaring a major, minor, or certificate in Black Studies?
 Start by going to this one of these two links:

 Advising and Career Services offers information on what students have to look forward to when they major in a specific discipline.
 For some students its about personal growth, doing good for the community, earning a living, preparing for an advanced degree, or some other reason.
-Visit this link for more help: What Can I do With a Degree in Black Studies?
+Visit What Can I do With a Degree in Black Studies? for more help.

 Undergraduate Degree Options